TheHutGroup/Horizon-Public-Docs/examples/product/index.md

 This option depends on various factors, such as country, currency and the total price of the product variant and all providers have different qualifying criteria.

-To see what buy now pay later providers are avaiable for a product variant, and what installment breakdown they offer, you can use 'buyNowPayLaterProviders' field on the product variant.
+To see what buy now pay later providers are avaiable for a product variant, and what installment breakdown they offer, you can use `buyNowPayLaterProviders` field on the product variant.

 ## Example